redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-virtual-machine-environment-using-instack.html.md

 When the script has completed successfully it will output the IP address of the instack vm.

 Running `virsh list --all` will show you now have one virtual machine called instack" and four called "baremetal[0-4]", all shut off.
 The "instack" vm runs a minimal install of Fedora 20 x86_64 and will be used to install the undercloud on.
+You can login to the instack vm by running:

+` ssh -i .ssh/id_rsa_virt_power root@`<instack-vm-ip>

 The vm contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
+Once logged in as root to the instack vm, you can su to the stack user.
 The other vm's don't have an operating system yet installed but will eventually become part of the "overcloud".

 You may also with to install `virt-manager` on the virt host as it can be very helpful if monitoring when the vm's for the Overcloud nodes are powered on and off.
 You can also use virt-manager to login to the console on the Overcloud nodes.